Namita Gupta Wiggers: Career

 In 2008, Namita Gupta Wiggers cofounded Critical Craft Forum with Elisabeth Agro out of a desire for a place create a dialogue that spans the craft community.
 Namita is on the Board of Trustees to the American Craft Council and the Curatorial Board of AccessCeramics.

 Publications

-Wiggers contributes to multiple online and print articles and books.
+Wiggers has contributed to multiple online and print articles and books.
 She serves as the exhibition reviews editor for The Journal of Modern Craft and on the editorial board for Garland Publishing.
 Her publications include Unpacking the Collection (2008), Ken Shores: Clay Has the Last Word (2010), and Generations: Betty Feves (2012).